 - randomised controlled trials

 - observational studies

 Researchers can also look at the results of several trials together.
 This is called a systematic review or meta analysis.
 This way, researchers can get a more accurate picture than if they look at just one trial.

 Researchers estimate that 30 to 40 out of every 100 people (30-40%) with cancer use complementary and alternative medicine (CAM).

 There has been more research into CAM over recent years.
 This is due to a significant change in how health professionals and people with cancer view complementary therapies.
-And because some professional and government bodies have written reports about them.

 International developments in CAM research